 The hero is Peter Landers, an officer in the merchant navy with a drink problem following divorce.
 After a prison sentence he is offered a 'last chance' opportunity to carry out an undercover assignment; if successful he may be reinstated with his previous employer.
 He is to sign on with a scruffy cargo boat, the Turkish Slave, suspected of smuggling operations, and try to collect evidence of who is involved and where the loot is delivered.

 However, the crew of the Turkish Slave grow suspicious and, just as they are making a rendezvous off an island on the coast of Brazil, Peter is thrown overboard.
-He survives the long swim to shore, is befriended by a peasant girl (who turns out to be the daughter of the island's chief citizen), discovers who the villains are, and survives a tidal wave (we would say tsunami, but the term was not in wide use then) brought about by the eruption of the island's volcano.
-We presume he will get his job back.
+He survives the long swim to shore, but will now have to contend with threats posed by the human villains and by the island's geology.

 The lengthy and very vivid account of the swim to shore, occupying pages 14 to 22 of the hardback edition, recalls Canning's previous use of a "trial by water" in his Alan Gould novel Atlantic Company published in 1940, which describes life in an open boat adrift in the Atlantic after the torpedoing of a cargo boat.